ishtms/nodebook/src/content/buffers/allocation-patterns.md

 But you can't.
 The "API key" part is nagging at you.

 You pull up the logs for the user's request.
 There's an error, but it's not what you expect.
 It's a downstream service complaining about a malformed request you sent it.
 You look at the payload logged for that outbound request.
 And... that’s when you realize something is seriously wrong.
 The JSON payload, which should contain invoice data, is mangled.
 It starts correctly, but then it's trailed by gibberish.
-And in that gibberish, you see it plain as day: `...","line_items": [...], "total": 19.99}} ... bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...`.
+And in that gibberish, you see it plain as day - `...","line_items": [...], "total": 19.99}} ... bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...`.
 It's a goddamn JSON Web Token.
 A session token from another user's request, just sitting there, embedded in the middle of a corrupted invoice payload.

 How is this even possible?
 You trace the code from the invoice generation to the downstream API call.
 It's a simple workflow.
 Generate HTML for the invoice, convert it to a PDF stream, buffer the stream, and send it.
-You find the line where the buffer for the outbound request is created:
+You find the line where the buffer for the outbound request is created.

 ```javascript
 // A developer thought this was a good performance optimization.